rntz/datafun/README.md

   are lattice types.

 - The lattice type `FS A` represents *finite sets of `A`s*, with union as lattice join and ∅ as least element.
-This is how we represent datalog predicates; a predicate is a finite set of tuples.
+This is how we represent Datalog predicates; a predicate is a finite set of tuples.

 - The lattice type `A → L` represents functions mapping `A` into `L`.
 The